4 Writing Your Future

 Figure 4.9: Eight reasons why writing is your new Best Friend Forever (BFF): Communicating, see section 4.5.1.
 Recording, what happened see section 4.5.2.
 Leadership: persuading other people to do something, see section 4.5.3.
 Slowing down: when your brain works too fast, see section 4.5.4.
 Problem solving: when your brain can’t solve a problem (yet), see section 4.5.5.
 Process not product, reflection and metacoginition, see section 4.5.6.
 Therapy: when your brain isn’t helping because it makes you unhappy, anxious or depressed, section 4.5.7.
 Speeding up: when your brain too slowly, see section 4.5.8.
 B.F.F. by Visual Thinkery is licensed under CC-BY-ND

-4.5.1 Writing as communication
+4.5.1 Writing as Communication

 Writing is communication, see figure 4.10.
 Well Duh!
 I’m stating the obvious, because you will sometimes hear software engineers talking disparagingly about communication.
 For example, you might hear them complaining about writing the (sigh) documentation or having to explain things to (yikes) customers or stakeholders.